gcoyle83/gcoyle83.github.io/_data_science/reinforcement.markdown

 In a MDP, an *agent* selects among a possible set of *actions* conditional on an observed *state* from the agent's *environment*.
 The agent's goal is to select the action that maximizes its total *return over time*, where the return is defined as a function of incremental *rewards* received after taking actions in the environment.

-In this context, an environment can be anything.
-For a water-resources example, consider the control of a reservoir...
+In this context, an environment can be anything: a flat terrain with a constant gravitational field as in the bipedal locomotion example above, a Go board as in the case of DeepMind's [AlphaGo](https://en.wikipedia.org/wiki/AlphaGo), or a data center as in the case of DeepMind's real-world [RL-powered industrial cooling system](https://www.deepmind.com/blog/safety-first-ai-for-autonomous-data-centre-cooling-and-industrial-control).

+For a clear water-resources example, consider the problem of stormwater management for flood control.
+[Saliba, et al., 2020](https://www.mdpi.com/2073-4441/12/11/3222) framed the problem of real-time control (RTC) of stormwater infrastructure (retrofitted) as a RL problem.
+Compared against passive systems (no controls), the RL implementations reduced flooding volume by 70.5% on average.
 ## Why Reinforcement Learning?
+It's reasonable to ask why RL should be used at all.
+Why not just program a stormwater system with predefined rules about how to operate?
 The reinforcement learning (RL) paradigm is unique in its focus on learning *optimal actions* to be taken by an agent operating a system *over time*.
+DeepMind's data-center cooling application offers a compelling example: "...the AI [learned] to take advantage of winter conditions and produce colder-than-normal water, which reduces the energy required for cooling within the data center.
+Rules don't get better over time, but AI does."

+*More to come.*

 ## References
 I've found the following references very helpful in gaining an understanding of reinforcement learning concepts.